Xunnamius/black-flag/docs/api/src/exports/util/type-aliases/ExecutionContext.md

 > **firstPassArgv**: [`Arguments`](../../type-aliases/Arguments.md) \| `undefined`

-Allows helper and effector programs to keep track of pre-pared arguments.
+Allows helper and effector programs to keep track of prepared arguments.

 Note: this property should not be relied upon or mutated by end-developers.